jmontilla202/inadev-devops-exercise/README.md

 <div style=text-align: center>## Wapi App</div>

-### Completed:

-- Cluster deployment automated (1a)
-- Jenkins deployment to cluster automated (2a)
-- Weather API app completed (3a)
+## Wapi App - Weather API
-- App builds ok in Jenkins and deploys ok to cluster (4a)
-- Scripts to fully  automate process

-### Pending

-- Documentation in progress ...

 ### How to deploy cluster and Jenkins:

+- clone this repo
-- cd into terraform folder
+- cd into <repo folder>/terraform folder
 - terraform init
 - terraform plan
-- terraform apply
+- terraform apply (yes to confirm changes)

+Proccess can take around 15 minutes to complete.

+### Requirement to build environment

+- terraform
+- aws cli (with admin rights to an AWS account)
+- kubectl
+- helm
+- MacOS or Linux (MacOS should work with little or no modifications)

+### Components built / instantiated

+- AWS VPC, subnets and releated networking components
+- EKS cluster
+- Jenkins deployment
+- Wapi App Deployment

-### How to build app:
+### How to build app locally:

+- clone this repo
-- cd into wtw/src
+- cd into <repo folder>/src
 - go get github.com/gin-gonic/gin
 - go build